-Blue Jackets' Calvert to face hearing for hit on Kuhnhackl
+Blue Jackets' Calvert suspended 1 game for hit on Kuhnhackl

-NEW YORK (AP) -- Columbus Blue Jackets forward Matt Calvert will talk to league officials about his cross-check to Pittsburgh's Tom Kuhnhackl late in the third period of a Game 2 loss to the Penguins.
+NEW YORK (AP) -- Columbus Blue Jackets forward Matt Calvert was suspended one game for his cross-check to Pittsburgh's Tom Kuhnhackl late in the third period of a Game 2 loss to the Penguins.

-The NHL Department of Players Safety scheduled a hearing with Calvert on Saturday.
+Calvert will miss Game 3 Sunday.
+The NHL announced the suspension Saturday night.

 Calvert received a minor penalty for cross-checking on Friday when he chased down Kuhnhackl away from the play and hit the Penguins forward in the head with his stick, which broke in the process.
+The NHL Department of Player Safety said it rose to the level of supplemental discipline because it was not a hockey play and fell into the category of message-sending.

-The penalty came with 35 seconds left in a 4-1 loss that dropped the Blue Jackets into a 2-0 hole in the best-of-seven series.
+The cross-check and subsequent hit came with 35 seconds left in a 4-1 loss that dropped the Blue Jackets into a 2-0 hole in the best-of-seven series.
+In a video announcing the suspension, the NHL said dangerous or retaliatory plays meant to send a message in a playoff series will be viewed in that context and punished accordingly.

-Kuhnhackl practiced on Saturday.
-Calvert was not made available to the media.
-If the NHL decides further punishment is in order, Calvert could miss Game 3 on Sunday.
+Kuhnhackl practiced Saturday.
+Had he been injured, the league would have factored that into the length of Calvert's suspension.

+Calvert had never been fined or suspended before, and that did factor in.
+Calvert was not made available to the media Saturday.

 ---